intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

                 See the table below for the restrictions.

 L1H, L2H        Cache hints.
 Not all the combinations are supported.
+                See `Store cache control policy` table.
                 The compiler will emit an error when invalid hint is set.
                 Optional arguments.

+Ptr             Pointer which holds the address of raw (untyped) data
+                in the memory.

 SurfaceWidth    Surface Width minus 1 in bytes of the 2D surface.
                 Surface Width must be equal or greater than 64B.